fabacab/inline-gdocs-viewer/readme.txt

 = A table appears, but it's not my spreadsheet's data!
 And it looks weird! = If you're still using the "old" Google Spreadsheets, you should triple-check that you've published your spreadsheet.
 Google provides instructions for doing this.
 Be sure to follow steps 1 and 2 in [Google Spreadsheets Help: Publishing to the Web](http://docs.google.com/support/bin/answer.py?hl=en&answer=47134).
 If you're using the "new" Google Spreadsheets, be sure you've selected either the ["Public on the web" or "Anyone with the link" Sharing options](https://support.google.com/drive/answer/2494886?p=visibility_options) for your Google Spreadsheet.

+= A Google Login page appears where my Google Apps Script output should be. = If a Google Login page appears instead of the output of your GAS Web App, double check that you've deployed your Web App with the "Anyone, even anonymous" access permission.
+[Learn more about GAS Web App permissions](https://developers.google.com/apps-script/guides/web#permissions).

 = Nothing appears where my chart should be. =
 The best way to determine what's wrong with a chart that isn't displaying properly is to try displaying the chart's data as a simple HTML table (by removing the `chart` attribute from your shortcode), and seeing what the tabular data source looks like.